QuadSpinner/Gaea-Docs/source/Guide/01-Interface/0-Getting-around.md

 ![](/images/ui/Intro-Viewports.webp)

 The viewports help you visualize your terrain components as you build the graph.
-There are two viewports: the 3D viewport and the 2D viewport.
+There are 2 viewports: the 3D viewport and the 2D viewport.
 The 2D viewport also doubles as an editor surface when using nodes such as @Draw, @Island, @Mask, etc.

 A viewport toolbar gives you access to all the options for both the viewports and the lighting for the terrain.